 With all the harsh chemicals out there today, people want all natural pest control products for their homes.
 Generally, natural pest control chemicals are safer for humans and pets than synthetic ones.
 But they’re not always regulated the same.
-This article explores the toxicity hazards of organic insecticides & how we should and shouldn’t use them.
+This article explores the toxicity hazards of organic insecticides & considerations for using them.

 Does All Natural Equal Non-Toxic?